-During the reporting period, the Committee oversaw significant developments in areas such as performance management, near miss reporting, occupational road risk, drug and alcohol testing, contractor management, and occupational health as well as the achievement of preventive maintenance and asset health targets.
+During the reporting period, the Committee oversaw significant developments in areas such as performance management, near miss reporting, occupational road risk, drug testing, alcohol contractor and management, and occupational health as well as the achievement of preventive maintenance and asset health targets.
 The Committee were especially pleased to see the completion of the Group's purpose built training centre in Blackburn, touring the facility and meeting apprentices as part of a Board strategy day in October 2013.